 *Be sure to see the recipe card below for the full ingredients list & instructions!*

 Step 1: Marinate the chicken.
 Mix mirin, soy sauce and sugar in a bowl, add the chicken thighs (ensuring you remove the fat first), and leave to marinade for 30 minutes or overnight.

-Step 4: Make the broth: Pour on the chicken stock and leave to simmer with the lid on for 10 minutes.
-Meanwhile, cook the noodles according to packet instructions.
+Step 4: Make the broth: Pour on the chicken stock and leave to simmer on a low heat with the lid on for 10 minutes.
+Meanwhile, cook the noodles in a medium pot of boiling water according to packet instructions.

 Tips for cooking ramen noodles